What happens on the night of the battle?

 - Help your team members and their families understand the rules of the Battle and expectations the evening of the Battle.

-- Make sure team members arrive 15 minutes early for Battle.
+- Make sure team members receive the Zoom link and arrive 5-10 minutes early for Battle.

 How do you choose the book titles?
 Can we recommend books for next year?

 Choosing titles for Battle of the Books can be a challenging task!
-The selected books were chosen based on student feedback from past BOB events, diverse subject matter and characters, award winning titles, representation of a wide variety of genres, and their literary merit.
+The selected books were chosen based on student feedback from past BOB events, diverse subject matter and characters, award winning titles, representation of a wide variety of genres, and their literary merit, good reviews from trusted sources and wide availability through the Library in a variety of formats..
 The books were each read, reviewed, and discussed by CLP Teen Specialists.
-Should you have a concern about any of these titles, please feel free to contact CLP – Teen Services at email@example.com.
+Should you have a concern about any of these titles, please feel free to contact the Library at firstname.lastname@example.org.

 One of the activities in-between battle rounds will be a survey on best/worst BOB titles from each grade’s list, as well as a section on the general survey for participants to write their book/genre suggestions!
 We will also provide print surveys to Team Managers & Parents to provide their feedback on the event, which can include book selection comments.

-Why are there three separate dates and locations listed for Battle of the Books?
+Why are there four separate dates listed for Battle of the Books?

-There will be three separate Battles, one for each of the following grade levels: 6th grade, 7th & 8th grade, and 9th – 12th grade.
-Because many participants have friends or siblings competing in more than one battle, we have spread them out a week apart to make it easier for parents and team managers to accommodate the various dates and times.
+There will be four separate Battles, one for each of the following grade levels: 5th grade, 6th grade, 7th & 8th grade, and 9th – 12th grade.
+Because many participants have friends or siblings competing in more than one battle, we have spread them out to make it easier for parents and team managers to accommodate the various dates and times.

-This year, we are incorporating three CLP locations as battle destinations to accommodate more teams and be more accessible to interested participants from around the city.
+This year, we are holding Battles in a virtual environment for maximum safety during the COVID-19 pandemic.
+This also accommodates more teams and is more accessible to interested participants from around the city.

 I can’t find the books anywhere / they are all checked out… what do I do?

-We make sure to choose books that already have several copies available in our catalog.
-CLP-Main, Teen has ordered additional copies, as well as giveaway copies for our multiple battle locations.
-We also have many of the Battle titles available through eCLP (eBooks & Audiobooks) or book on CD!
-Stop into your local Carnegie Library of Pittsburgh and Ask a Librarian for help finding or reserving a book.
+We’ve chosen books that already have multiple copies available in our catalog.
+CLP-Main, Teen has ordered additional copies and we also have many of the Battle titles available through our eResources collection!
+Call, text or chat with Carnegie Library of Pittsburgh for help finding or reserving a book.

-What if my teen doesn’t have their own team – can they still participate?
+What if my child or teen doesn’t have their own team – can they still participate?

 We definitely want all interested participants to first have the ability to form their own team with their peers.
-Since registration is open from October-January, we try to encourage any solo teens to first ask friends or classmates to join them (Remember: Teams can be as small as 3 members!).
-If a teen would like to participate but still does not yet have a team when registration is nearing the end, we ask that they email firstname.lastname@example.org with their full name, email, phone number, school grade., and 1st/2nd/3rd choice location: Squirrel Hill, East Liberty or West End.
-A teen specialist will then work with that teen to pair them with a team that has designated their ability to take on additional team members.
+Since registration is open from December 1, 2020 – January 31, 2021, we try to encourage any solo Battlers to first ask friends or classmates to join them (Remember: Teams can be as small as 3 members!).
+If a student would like to participate but still does not yet have a team when registration is nearing the end, we ask that they email email@example.com with their full name, email, phone number, school grade, and any accommodations or technology needs they might have (hotspots, etc.).
+Library staff will then work with that student to pair them with a team that has designated their ability to take on additional team members.

 Are there any special accommodations for visually challenged team members?

-If any type of special accommodations are needed, please let us know by February 6, 2018.
-During the Battle all questions are spoken aloud twice using a microphone as well as displayed on a projector screen.
-If a team member has trouble writing the answer within the allotted 30 seconds, another team member may write the answer for them.
+If any type of special accommodations are needed, please let us know by February 19, 2021.
+During the Battle all questions are spoken aloud twice, as well as displayed within the virtual environment.
+If a team member has trouble inputting the answer within the allotted 30 seconds, another team member may be designated to be the answerer for them.